-S. Stuart Pierce is a row crop farmer in Hertford County who also serves on the board of Producers Gin of Murfreesboro, manages Ahoskie Fertilizer Co, Inc., and is currently serving as President of the Hertford County Farm Bureau.
+S. Stuart Pierce is a row crop farmer in Hertford County who also serves on the board of Producers Gin of Murfreesboro, manages Ahoskie Fertilizer Co, Inc., is currently serving as President of the Hertford County Farm Bureau and serves on the North Carolina Farm Bureau Board.

-B. Derek Potter is a row crop farmer in Pamlico County who also serves on the board of a closely held farming corporation, the Pamlico County Soil & Water Board, the Pamlico County Voluntary Ag District and the Pamlico County Extension Advisory Committee.
+B. Derek Potter is a row crop farmer in Pamlico County who also serves on the board of a closely held farming corporation, the United Soybean Board, the North Carolina Soybean Board, the Pamlico County Soil & Water Board, the Pamlico County Voluntary Ag District and the Pamlico County Extension Advisory Committee.

-Rodney D. Smith is a row crop and livestock farmer in Lenoir County who also serves on the Lenoir County Farm Bureau Board.
-Eldridge T. Westbrook is a row crop and livestock farmer in Johnston County who also serves on the Board of Trustees of Johnston Community College.
+Rodney D. Smith is a row crop and livestock farmer in Lenoir County.

+Jackie E. Thompson, Sr. is a row crop and produce farmer in Wake County who also serves on the boards of Wake County Farm Bureau, North Carolina Farm Bureau, and the North Carolina Tobacco Growers Association.

+Eldridge T. Westbrook is a row crop and livestock farmer in Johnston County.